Recordkeeping and social media

 Archiving tools

-In some instances, you may need to use a third-party platform to archive social media records.
+In some instances, you may need to use a third-party platform to capture social media records.
 This is because native social media platforms usually provide limited access to data and customer records.
 It may also reduce the risk of data loss if the social media platform encounters a security breach or ceases to exist.
 Third-party social media archiving tools allow users to access consolidated data from across your platforms with user-friendly interfaces.
 Some social media management tools provide this service, so make sure you find out what you already have access to before investing in a new platform.

 If you’re using an archiving tool, please destroy stored information after the necessary retention period.
 There is no single retention period for social media records, as this depends on the purpose, content, or result of the communication.
-For more information visit the NSW State Archives and Records website.

 Storing personal information